thenurdyguy/mdon/README.md

 ## Latest Perks

+> **Experimental YAML Frontmatter:**
+>
+> Starting from v1.0.0-alpha.7 you may use YAML frontmatter to add new variables that can be used in your interpolations.
+Since MDon follows a zero-dependency policy, this feature is entirly opt-in and can be enabled by simply including `js-yaml` in your dependencies, which MDon will use as optionalDependency.
+Once MDon finds this module it will start processing the YAML frontmatter, adding the defined properties to the document's context.
+If a raw source is used, MDon will first apply the metadata picked up from the raw source which may be overridden by ones in the actual document being compiled, while preserving the frontmatter in all documents to make the process 100% regeneratable.

 > **Experimental Relative Paths:**
 >
 > Starting from v1.0.0-alpha.6 you may use relative paths to any operation which